bron10/devex-on-k8s-review/chapter02/README.md

 [Requirement](https://github.com/salaboy/devex-on-k8s/issues/1)

-Readers can work inside the [begin](/chapter02/begin/) directory, as the [end](/chapter02/end/) directory can be used to validate the changes that are expected to be performed.
+Readers can work inside the [go/begin](/chapter02/go/begin/) and [java/begin](/chapter02/java/begin/) directories, while the [go/end](/chapter02/go/end/) and [java/end](/chapter02/java/end/) directories can be used to validate the changes that are expected to be performed.

 The idea is to go over the main activities performed by developers on the inner loop.